marvin-steinke/fog-project/README.md

 The cloud node awaits data from the Kafka server and caches the received data into a Redis cache.
 For each received message it generates a postal code and sends it back to the edge server and additionally triggers the `data_fetcher.py`script in the backend to fetch data from the cache.
-This process provides a RESTful API for an AJAX engine running `main.js` in the frontend.
+This process provides a REST API for an ajax engine running `main.js` in the frontend.
 The cloud server responds to continuous heartbeat messages to ensure necessary reliability and handle disconnections in the event of network failures or application crashes.
 Both the cloud server and the web client can be operated by